jianmin-chen/blog/_posts/2021-06-12-writing-a-brainf*ck-interpreter.markdown

 That's it for the program!
 Create another file for the Brainf*ck program you want to run, compile this program, and run it!

 There are a bunch of cool programs you can try out [here](https://github.com/fabianishere/brainfuck/tree/master/examples).
 There are even Brainf*ck programs provided in it that print out the Mandelbrot Set(a fractal) to the console!
-Super, super cool.

 ## Conclusion
 This article was definitely enjoyable to write.
 If you'd like to see the code in one place, head [here](https://github.com/jianmin-chen/blog-programs/tree/main/Writing%20a%20Brainf*ck%20Interpreter).
 If you have questions, ask below.
 Otherwise, have a good day!